miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-vim-exercises/CKAD-Exam-Tips-vim-exercises-001.md

 ## Getting Started with Vim for CKAD exam

-## Vim for CKAD - exercise 1 - creating, editing, saving, and closing documents in Vim

 ### First things first
 Put your mouse away, forget you have a touchpad and **keep your hands on the keyboard**.